m-YoC/mdtk/README.md

 # mdtk: Markdown CodeBlock Task Runner

-mdtk is a markdown task-runner using codeblock.
+mdtk is a task runner using code block of Markdown.

 ## [mdtk command help] --help, -h